-In the 1980s, Förg began utilizing photography, printing large-format images of culturally – and politically – significant architectural structures, from Bauhaus buildings in Tel Aviv to Fascist constructions in Italy.
-This diversification of material and form led Förg to abandon painting altogether, and for some years he pursued a purely photographic practice as a reaction against painting itself.
+For some years Förg pursued a purely photographic practice as a reaction against painting itself.
 He would later reflect that his use of photography was a method of ‘working closer to reality,’ stating, ‘what one paints is not reality.’

 Förg entered a new phase of experimentation in the late 1980s, which brought him back to painting, but also included the embrace of new materials for him, such wood, copper, bronze, and lead.
-In the early 1980s, Förg made his so-called Alubilder – assemblages of aluminium sheeting onto which the artist had painted linear patterns or portrait photographs.
-Förg’s renowned lead series dating from the 1980s and 1990s – acrylic painted on sheets of lead and supported by wooden frames – blurs the line between painting and sculpture in an evolution towards object-making.
+In the early 1980s, Förg made his so-called Alubilder – assemblages of aluminum sheeting onto which he had painted linear patterns or portrait photographs.
+For his series of paintings on lead, dating from the 1980s and 1990s, he wrapped lead sheets over wooden frames, then painted each surface with acrylic, creating pieces that blur the line between painting and sculpture.

 From 1992 until 1999, he taught at the Staatliche Hochschule für Gestaltung in Karlsruhe.
-From 1999 on he was a professor in Munich.
+From 1999 onward he was a professor in Munich at his alma mater The Academy of Fine Arts.
 He had a home in Areuse, Switzerland, as well as in Freiburg.
 In 1993 he married artist Ika Huber.

 In the artist’s own words, ‘I think painting is a resilient practice; if you look through the history of painting it doesn’t change so much and we always see it in the present.
 It is still now.’